6 Change Management Stages

 Stage 6: Integration

 In this stage, the changes become the norm and are fully adopted.
 This may not happen for 18 months after changes are initiated.
-A total organization can take 2-8 years.
+A total organizational change can take 2-8 years.
 When the changes have been successfully integrated into your organization, a new employee would not realize that the organization had changed.

 The Bottom Line